jzabulenas/online-bookstore/README.md

 * Search for new books to read, based on a query
 * Save a book you find interesting for later reference
 * Dislike a book from being recommended again
-* Track how many books you have saved to your list for later reading
+* Track how many books you have saved to your list, for later reading

 ## Requirements